The work of the Scientific Advisory Panel is integral to our success.

 Professor Caroline Trotter (Chair)

-Infectious disease epidemiologist, University of Cambridge and Imperial College London
+Infectious disease epidemiologist at University of Cambridge and Imperial College London

 Professor Anne Von Gottberg (Vice-chair)